Generalization analysis with deep ReLU networks for metric and similarity learning: Introduction

-In this paper, we fill the gap in studying the generalization performance of metric and similarity learning with the hinge loss by exploring the specific structure of the true metric.
-Our main contributions are summarized as follows. \begin{itemize} \item We conduct a comprehensive generalization analysis for metric and similarity learning with the hinge loss.
-Different from the previous works \cite{cao,guo2014guaranteed,deep2019huai,fast2019} which only focus on the estimation error, we study both the estimation error and the approximation error and further derive the \textit{first-ever-known} excess generalization error bounds for metric and similarity learning.
-Under some mild conditions, an optimal learning rate (up to a logarithmic term) $O(n^{-\frac{(\theta + 1) r}{p + (\theta + 2)r}})$ is established, where $p$ is the dimension of the input space, $\theta$ is the parameter of the noise condition, and $r$ is the smoothness index of the conditional probabilities.

-\item The technical novelty is to construct a structured deep ReLU neural network $F_a(1-2\sum_{i=1}^m \phi(h_i(x),h_i(x')))$ as an approximation of the true metric $d_\rho$ by observing that $d_\rho(x,x')=sgn(1-2\sum_{i=1}^m p_i(x)p_i(x'))$ for $x,x'\in\X$ (see Theorem~\ref{true_predictor} for more details), where $p_i(x)=Prob\{Y=y_i|X=x\}$ and $a>0$ is a free parameter.
-Indeed, the form of $d_\rho$ implies that if we can design a series of sub-networks that approximate $p_i(x)$ well for each $i=1,\ldots,m$, then a good approximation of $d_\rho(x,x')$ can be constructed by introducing a deep ReLU network $\phi(x,y)$ and a two-layer ReLU network $F_a(x)$ for approximating the multiplication function $xy$ and the sign function $sgn(x)$, respectively.
-Our results (Theorems~\ref{approximation_error}, \ref{thm:estimationerror} and \ref{thm:excess}) show that the network with the constructed form can achieve both good approximation and estimation error bounds for metric and similarity learning.
+In this paper, we address the gap in the theoretical understanding of the generalization behavior of metric and similarity learning with the hinge loss by exploiting the specific structure of the true metric.
+Our main contributions are summarized as follows. \begin{itemize} \item We provide a comprehensive generalization analysis for metric and similarity learning with the hinge loss.
+In contrast to previous works \cite{cao,guo2014guaranteed,deep2019huai,fast2019}, which focus only on the estimation error, we study both the estimation error and the approximation error, and thereby derive the \textit{first} explicit excess risk bounds for metric and similarity learning.
+Under mild conditions, we further establish a refined learning rate up to a logarithmic factor, $O(n^{-\frac{(\theta + 1) r}{p + (\theta + 2)r}})$, where $p$ is the dimension of the input space, $\theta$ is the parameter in the noise condition, and $r$ is the smoothness index of the conditional probabilities. \item A key technical contribution of this work is the construction of a structured deep ReLU neural network $F_a(1-2\sum_{i=1}^m \phi(h_i(x),h_i(x')))$ to approximate the true metric $d_\rho$, based on the representation $d_\rho(x,x')=sgn(1-2\sum_{i=1}^m p_i(x)p_i(x')) $ for $x,x'\in\X$ (see Theorem~\ref{true_predictor}), where $p_i(x)=Prob\{Y=y_i\mid X=x\}$ and $a>0$ is a free parameter.
+This representation shows that, if one can design a family of sub-networks that approximate $p_i(x)$ well for each $i=1,\ldots,m$, then one can obtain a good approximation of $d_\rho(x,x')$ by combining a deep ReLU network $\phi(x,y)$ for approximating the multiplication function $xy$ with a two-layer ReLU network $F_a(x)$ for approximating the sign function $sgn(x)$.
+Our results (Theorems~\ref{approximation_error}, \ref{thm:estimationerror}, and \ref{thm:excess}) show that the network with the constructed form can achieve favorable approximation and estimation error bounds for metric and similarity learning.